Last Updated on by Jeremy

 The Miracle bar has a rather popular following behind it, so when you visit be prepared as there may likely be a line!

-In 2018 the pop-up Miracle on Liberty is located at 717 Liberty Avenue in downtown Pittsburgh.
+The pop-up Miracle on Liberty is located at 717 Liberty Avenue in downtown Pittsburgh.
+The bar has a second location at 2204 East Carson Street in South Side.

 Tinsel Town Cocktails